AdamSobieski/Web/README.md

-This repository is a staging area for innovation, discussion, and building consensus towards advancing existing knowledge-representation formats and creating new such formats.
+This is a staging area for innovation, discussion, and building consensus towards advancing existing knowledge-representation formats and creating new such formats.

 | Discussion Threads |
 |-------------------|